How to Monetize Your Freelance Teaching BusinessBy Krzl Light Nuñes

 Need inspiration to get started?
 Check out the best EFL blogs the internet has to offer and get to know the people behind them!

-You can turn your material development skills into profit by creating and selling lesson plans, worksheets, and ESL activity kits on websites like Teachers Pay Teachers or Etsy.
+You can turn your material development skills into profit by creating and selling lesson plans, worksheets, and ESL activity kits on websites like TPT or Etsy.
 Not only will you help English teachers save time and effort on making materials but you can also contribute to improving students’ way of learning.

-Got ideas on helping your fellow English educators improve their craft?
-You can leverage your TEFL/TESOL knowledge and experience by building an online course that you can offer on your website, blog, or established online course marketplaces like Udemy.
+Got ideas for helping your fellow English educators improve their craft?
+You can leverage your TEFL/TESOL knowledge and experience by building an online course that you can offer on your website, your blog, or established online course marketplaces like Udemy.
+To stand out from the sea of online courses being offered nowadays, make sure to choose an attractive title and provide a well-defined summary of your course!

 Teachers, especially those with substantial experience, can also apply to be an examiner or assessment specialist for English proficiency tests like the IELTS.
 You can find out about job opportunities by asking schools or language centers that administer these exams.